cadithealth/pyramid_describe/README.rst

   Specifying a renderer pre-empts all other rendering fallback mechanisms.

+* ``{PREFIX}.format.request`` : { bool, list(str) }, default: false

+  Specifies which options, if any, can be controlled by request parameters.
+The setting can either be a boolean ("true", "false", etc), or a list of options.
+If truthy, all options can be specified.
+If falsy, no options can be specified.
+Otherwise it is interpreted as a space-separated list of options that can be specified.

+  Note that this setting can be overridden on a per-format basis by the `format.{FORMAT}.request` setting.

+* ``{PREFIX}.format.{FORMAT}.request`` : { bool, list(str) }, default: none

+  The per-format version of `format.request`.
+Note that this completely overrides the `format.request` setting for the given format, it does not extend it.

 * ``{PREFIX}.format.default.{OPTION}``

   Set a default rendering option for all formats.
-Note that this can be overridden by request parameters.
+Note that this can be overridden by request parameters (see the `format.request` option).
 See the `Options`_ section for a list of all supported options.

 * ``{PREFIX}.format.override.{OPTION}``